-Good quality audio is an important part of any online course.
-And to record good quality audio, a great microphone is essential.
-You might be intimidated as a beginner with so many different choices available.
+Good quality audio is an important part of any online course, and we’re here to help you sound good with the best budget microphones.
+To record high quality audio, a great microphone is essential.
+As a beginner, you might be intimidated by so many different choices available.
 But choosing the best affordable microphone for a beginner has never been easier.
 You just have to know a few key points before making a purchase.
-Although there are dozens of high-end options you can splurge on, we’re sharing the details on six top picks for budget-friendly mics ahead.
+Although there are dozens of high-end options you can splurge on, we’re sharing the details on eight top cheap microphones for content creators with a tight budget.

 Before we discuss how you decide what comprises a good microphone for beginners, we have to talk about the types of microphones in general.
 There are two main types:

-- Dynamic mics: They’re the mics you often see on stage that singers use, and they’re less sensitive and, more often, more durable.
+- Dynamic mics: They’re the mics you often see on stage that singers use, and they’re less sensitive and often more durable.

 Which microphone type should you choose as a beginner on a budget?
 The answer to that question depends on your recording environment.

-If you have an environment that’s noisy and not soundproofed, then a condenser mic won’t be the best option.
+For home studios, a condenser mic is a good option.
+On the other hand, if you have an environment that’s noisy and not soundproofed, then a condenser mic won’t be the best option.
 Because they have a wider frequency range, condenser mics tend to pick up all the noises from the background.
 They’re also more sensitive to echoes in the room.
-Rather, a better choice for you would be a dynamic microphone.
-Dynamic mics won’t be as sensitive to the noise around you and won’t pick up on the reverb if your recording room isn’t soundproof.
+Rather, a better choice for you would be a dynamic mic.
+Dynamic microphones won’t be as sensitive to the noise around you and won’t pick up on the reverb if your recording room isn’t soundproof.

 It’s also important to note that there are two types of connections for microphones: